mjmsmith/gcdobjc/README.md

 __GCDObjC.h__ is the only header file that needs to be imported.

-For usage examples, see [GCDObjCTests.m](https://github.com/mjmsmith/gcdobjc/blob/master/GCDObjCTests/GCDQueueTests.m).
+For usage examples, see [GCDObjCTests.m](https://github.com/mjmsmith/gcdobjc/blob/master/GCDObjCTests/GCDObjCTests.m).

 ## GCDQueue

-Most of the functionality is implemented in the __GCDQueue__ class.
+Queues are implemented in the __GCDQueue__ class.

-* convenience accessors for the global queues and current queue
+* convenience accessors for global queues

 ```
 + (GCDQueue *)mainQueue;